beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/quickstart.md

 ### Platforms: macOS, Windows, and Linux

-Begin supports local development on just about all modern computers, including: macOS, Windows (10+), and Linux.
+Begin supports local, offline development on just about all modern computers, including: macOS, Windows (10+), and Linux.

 ### Runtime: Node.js 8.10

-The AWS infrastructure that Begin manages runs solely on Node.js 8.10.
-(We do indeed have plans to support additional runtimes in the future!)
+Begin provisions and manages AWS infrastructure that runs solely on Node.js 8.10, with support additional runtimes coming in the near future.

-You can work locally with versions of Node other than 8.10, but your app shouldn't depend on any features, functionality, or fixes delivered not available in 8.10.
+You can work locally with versions of Node other than 8.10, but your app shouldn't depend on any features, functionality, or fixes that are not available in Node 8.10.

 You can grab [Node latest](https://nodejs.org/en/download/) here, or [v8.10 here](https://nodejs.org/dist/v8.10.0/).